SiggiG/ProceduralMeshDemos/README.md

 ## Overview

-This project provides an example use of the procedural mesh plugin here: https://github.com/SiggiG/ProceduralMeshes
+This project provides example useage of the procedural mesh plugin.
+Please see that project for further documentation: https://github.com/SiggiG/ProceduralMeshes